 Patients can be assured that they will receive comprehensive guidance on wisdom teeth removal aftercare.
 You can also take a look at our frequently asked questions section on wisdom teeth removal here.

 Having troublesome wisdom teeth removed will significantly improve your quality of life, with any associated pain being eliminated in the days after treatment.
 It’s always great to hear from patients that they’re able to enjoy day-to-day activities after treatment without the burden of worry that can often accompany wisdom teeth-related complications.

 We understand wisdom teeth removal can be unnerving for anxious patients.
 The Shields team is here to support you and help you feel comfortable about undergoing treatment.
 We’re highly experienced in carrying out dental sedation, which effectively helps those who struggle with dental phobia and undergo the treatment they need and deserve.

 Contact Our Limerick Dental Practice

 Are you interested in finding out more about wisdom teeth removal?
-There are several ways in which you can get in touch with our friendly team, who can book you in for an appointment with us here at Shields Dental & Implant Clinic.
+There are several ways in which you can get in touch with our friendly team, who can book you in for an appointment with us here at Shields Dental & Orthodontic Clinic.

 We offer free, no-obligation video consultations during which patients can find out all they need to know about the treatment options we offer.
 Our friendly reception team can answer any questions you may have about this.
 Just give us a call.